Koke (footballer, born 1992): Senior

-On 14 August 2013, Koke made his debut for the senior team, replacing Santi Cazorla for the final 12 minutes of a 2–0 friendly win in Ecuador.
-His first competitive appearance for La Furia Roja came on 6 September of that year, as he played the full 90 minutes in a 2014 FIFA World Cup qualifier in Finland that ended with a 2–0 win.
+On 14 August 2013, Koke made his senior debut, replacing Santi Cazorla for the final 12 minutes of a 2–0 friendly victory against Ecuador.
+His first competitive appearance for La Furia Roja came the same year on 6 September, as he started and finished a 2014 FIFA World Cup qualifier against Finland that ended with a 2–0 victory.

-Koke was named in Spain's 30-man provisional squad for the 2014 World Cup, and was also included in the final list for the tournament.
-On 19 June, he made his debut in the tournament after replacing Xabi Alonso at half-time as the champions trailed 0–2 to Chile at the Maracanã in the second group game, but could not change the scoreline as elimination was confirmed.
+Koke was named in Spain's 30-man provisional squad for the 2014 World Cup and was also included in the final one.
+On 19 June, he made his debut in the tournament after replacing Xabi Alonso at half-time as the champions lost 2–0 to Chile at the Maracanã in the second group game and elimination was eventually confirmed.
 He started in the final fixture, a 3–0 victory over Australia.

 Koke was also selected by manager Julen Lopetegui for the 2018 World Cup in Russia.
-On 1 July, he was one of two Spanish players to miss his attempt in the round-of-16 shootout against the hosts, a 4–3 loss in Moscow.
+On 1 July, he was one of two Spanish players to miss his attempt in the Round Of 16 shootout against the hosts, a 4–3 loss in Moscow.

 After two years without a cap, Koke returned to international duty on 11 November 2020 in a 1–1 friendly draw away to the Netherlands, in which he captained the country for the first time.
 The following May, he was included in the 24-man squad for Euro 2020.

 Style of play

 Koke is right-footed, but his versatility allows him to play as right, left or central midfielder.
-He is also known for his passing, and ability to create attacking opportunities.
+He is also known for his passing and ability to create attacking opportunities.

-Koke earned the plaudits of his peers, including Barcelona's Xavi who regarded him as his successor:

-He has everything: talent, physical ability, he is a footballer of the present and the future...
+Koke earned the plaudits of his peers, including former Barcelona footballer Xavi who regarded him as his successor: "He has everything: talent, physical ability, he is a footballer of the present and the future...
 He has been marked out as the conductor of Spain's orchestra for the next 10 years.
-I have a special affection for him because we play in the same position and I think he is an extraordinary player.
+I have a special affection for him because we play in the same position and I think he is an extraordinary player."